reactjs/react.dev/src/content/reference/react/useState.md

 You'll often encounter the `key` attribute when [rendering lists.](/learn/rendering-lists) However, it also serves another purpose.

-You can **reset a component's state by passing a different `key` to a component.** In this example, the Reset button changes the `version` state variable, which we pass as a `key` to the `Form`.
+You can **reset a Component's state by passing a different `key` to a Component.** In this example, the Reset button changes the `version` state variable, which we pass as a `key` to the `Form`.
 When the `key` changes, React re-creates the `Form` Component (and all of its children) from scratch, so its state gets reset.

 Read [preserving and resetting state](/learn/preserving-and-resetting-state) to learn more.